Grapple Platformer Prototype

 Custom physics over Unity's built-ins

 Unity's built-in drag and friction assume the player stops when they stop inputting.
-Prototyped with the built-ins first — momentum died at exactly the moments it should have felt best.
+I prototyped with the defaults first and momentum died at exactly the moments it should have felt best.

-Built a physics-assist layer instead, running in FixedUpdate after the physics step: reads the simulation result, applies corrections only when clearly wrong, leaves everything else untouched.
-Base move speed 12 units/s, global cap 32 — 3× headroom intentionally.
-Ground acceleration 80, air control 20 — the asymmetry makes airborne trajectories feel committed, not trivially correctable.
+Built a physics-assist layer instead, running in FixedUpdate after the physics step.
+It reads the simulation result, applies corrections only when clearly wrong, and leaves everything else untouched.
+Base move speed 12 units/s, global cap 32 (3x headroom, intentionally).
+Ground acceleration 80, air control 20.
+The asymmetry makes airborne trajectories feel committed, not trivially correctable.

 The grapple system

 Custom pendulum simulation, not a Unity joint.
-On attach, records rope length as Euclidean distance to anchor.
-Each FixedUpdate, decomposes velocity into radial and tangential components, damps radial toward zero, preserves tangential as swing arc.
-Swing damp: 1.002 — fractionally above 1.0 to counteract floating-point losses, making the pendulum feel nearly lossless.
-Range: 20 units — forces players to position into swing angles rather than latching from anywhere.
+On attach, it records rope length as Euclidean distance to the anchor.
+Each FixedUpdate decomposes velocity into radial and tangential components, damps radial toward zero, and preserves tangential as swing arc.
+Swing damp is 1.002, fractionally above 1.0 to counteract floating-point losses and make the pendulum feel nearly lossless.
+Range is 20 units, which forces players to position into swing angles rather than latching from anywhere.

 The shotgun as primary propulsion

-Impulse: 18 force, stronger than jump force (14) — the shotgun is the primary propulsive tool, not a weapon with a movement side effect.
-While grappling, impulse adds directly to velocity (swing accelerator mid-arc); while grounded or airborne, triggers a timed dash — 0.3s, 4 units, max 15 units/s.
-Cooldown 1.6s enforces the rhythm: grapple, fire on the swing, reload, repeat.
+Impulse at 18 force, stronger than jump force (14).
+The shotgun is the primary propulsive tool, not a weapon with a movement side effect.
+While grappling, impulse adds directly to velocity as a swing accelerator mid-arc.
+While grounded or airborne, it triggers a timed dash (0.3s, 4 units, max 15 units/s).
+The 1.6s cooldown enforces the rhythm: grapple, fire on the swing, reload, repeat.

 Tradeoffs